Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 5 Why do doctors often recommend the TAPP method for inguinal hernias?

-The TAPP technique offers gentle and safe treatment.
-It is quick, even for bilateral hernias or after previous operations.
-The pain is minimal, and the downtime is short.
+The TAPP technique offers a gentle and safe treatment.
+It is fast, even with bilateral fractures or after operations.
+Pain is minimal and downtime is short.

 6 Who covers the costs of a hernia operation?

-Yes, all of the procedures we perform are covered by health insurance.
-Additional requests (e.g. special mesh material or private rooms) are discussed individually.
+Yes, all procedures performed by us are covered by statutory health insurance.
+Additional requests (e.g., special mesh material or private rooms) will be discussed individually.

 7. how long will I be unable to work after a hernia operation?